cvmfs/doc-cvmfs/cpt-repo.rst

 CernVM-FS is a file system with a single source of (new) data.
-This single source, the repository *Stratum 0*, is maintained by a dedicated *release manager machine* or *installation box*.
-A read-writable copy of the repository is accessible on the release manager machine.
+This single source, the repository *Stratum 0*, is maintained by a dedicated *release manager machine* or *publisher*.
+A read-writable copy of the repository is accessible on the publisher.
 The CernVM-FS server tool kit is used to *publish* the current state of the repository on the release manager machine.
 Publishing is an atomic operation.

 All data stored in CernVM-FS have to be converted into a CernVM-FS *repository* during the process of publishing.
 The